kbvss/ElectricVehChargingStations/README.md

 # Electric Vehicle Charging Stations

 Visualizing Electric Vehicle Charging Stations in Tennessee using QGIS.

+With society's shift towards sustainable energy, electric vehicles are slowly but surely becoming the norm on the roadway.
+As someone who commutes long distances to my workplace, I was curious to see how many stations were in Tennessee.
+Would there be enough to warrant long distance travel or the peace of mind to know that I could recharge my vehicle as needed?

 # QGis Mapping Software link